Edgar-Donk/frothy-brew/docs/colour_picker/starting_hsv.rst

     Full red at 100% saturation and 100% value

-Hue is straightforward, no gradient change, we only have to generate it at initialisation.
+Hue is straightforward, it always is the same so no gradient change, we only have to generate it at initialisation.
 When saturation and value are both 100 we see that hue at 0 corresponds to red #ff0000 as does hue at 360.
-As we move hue we can see that one or more rgb components are at 255.
+When hue is moved and saturation and value are both 100 one or more rgb components are always at 255.

 .. figure :: ../figures/white_hsv.webp
     :width: 170